PhilReedData/TEFCluster/README.md

 |6  |colleg  |provid  |employ   |univers|develop|staff|

 - All institutions talk about students more than anything else.
-- HEI insitutions talk about universities, while LEC institutions talk about colleges, as one might expect (although this could be when they mention their own name)
+- HEI institutions talk about universities, while LEC institutions talk about colleges, as one might expect (although this could be when they mention their own name)
 - HEI institutions talk more about employment/employability and teaching than FEC.
 - All institutions talk about teaching and/or learning a lot.
 - Gold and bronze institutions talk a lot about support.